lemlac/mulem/docs/reference.md

 value = doSomethingComplicated[3]
 ```

-This is the same as this:
+These two are the same thing:

 ```
 value =